PundiAI/pundi-docs/pundi-aifx/validators/validator-setup.md

 * `chain-id=dhobyghaut` is set as our fxcore testnet chain ie dhobyghaut. for mainnet, set the `chain-id=fxcore`
 * `gas="auto"` automatically assesses the gas used for this `create-validator` transaction
 * `gas-adjustment=1.2` there will be a 20% buffer added to the automatically assessed gas amount
-* `gas-prices="4000000000000FX"` this will be the gas price you will be paying for (you may check the gas price you will need to pay for your node)
+* `gas-prices="5000000000apundiai"` this will be the gas price you will be paying for (you may check the gas price you will need to pay for your node)
 * `from=<_name>` this is the token holding account created above that you will be binding your consensus account to to create a validator
-* `amount=100000000000000000000000FX` this is the amount you will be self-delegating for your validator (currently it is set as `100,000 FX`)
+* `amount=100000000000000000000000apundiai` this is the amount you will be self-delegating for your validator (currently it is set as `100,000 PUNDIAI`)
 * `pubkey=$(fxcored tendermint show-validator)` this is your pubkey of your validator
 * `commission-rate="0.01"` this is the commission you will be charging as a validator
 * `commission-max-rate="0.20"` The maximum commission rate which this validator can charge.
 This parameter cannot be changed after `create-validator` is processed
 * `commission-max-change-rate="0.01"` The maximum daily increase of the validator commission.
 This parameter cannot be changed after `create-validator` is processed
-* `min-self-delegation="1000000000000000000"` Minimum amount of FX the validator needs to have bonded at all time.
+* `min-self-delegation="1000000000000000000"` Minimum amount of `apundiai` the validator needs to have bonded at all time.
 If the validator's self-delegated stake falls below this limit, their entire staking pool will unbond
 * `moniker="choose a moniker"` This will be the name of your validator for easier identification
 * `website="https://functionx.io"` This will be the website for delegators or the public to read more about your validator
 * `details="To infinity and beyond!"` You can add some additional details about your validator